e10v/tea-tasting/README.md

 - `ratio`,
 - `use_t`.

-It is possible to set default values for custom parameters as well.
+You can also set default values for custom parameters.
 See the example in the next section with a custom metric.

 Set a global option value using `set_config`: